William Bullen (Kenosha pioneer): Personal life and family

 John Bullen IV followed his sons to their settlement in the Wisconsin Territory in 1837 and operated a tavern in the area now known as Salem Lakes, Wisconsin.
 He was appointed a brigadier general of the Wisconsin Territory militia by Governor Henry Dodge in 1839.
 Other children of John Bullen IV also settled in Wisconsin.

-William's sister, Caroline Bullen, taught school in Southport and married Joseph V. Quarles, Sr. Her son, Joseph V. Quarles, Jr., became a United States senator and United States district judge.
+William's sister, Caroline Bullen, taught school in Southport and married Joseph Very Quarles Sr. Her eldest son, Joseph Very Quarles Jr., became a United States senator and United States district judge.

 Thomas B. Bullene, the 22nd mayor of Kansas City, Missouri, was a half-brother of William Bullen.

 William Bullen married Julia Ann Hart on February 24, 1830.
 Julia was the daughter of Orris Hart, a New York politician and judge who had served several years on the Erie Canal Commission.
 William and Julia had four children: